wmdev0808/Laravel/challenge-001/README.md

 ## 01. An Animated Introduction to MVC

+- About

+  Before we get started, come along for a quick two minute overview of the MVC architecture.
+MVC stands for "Model, View, Controller" and is the bedrock for building Laravel applications.

 ## 02. Initial Environment Setup and Composer

+- About

+  - I hope you're excited.
+It's time to dig in.
+Now, as for prerequisites, you'll need access to a good editor, a terminal, and of course PHP and MySQL.
+We'll also need to get a tool called [Composer](https://getcomposer.org/) installed on your machine.

+- Your First Laravel Project

+  - Via the Composer `create-project` command:

+    ```bash
+    composer create-project laravel/laravel example-app
+    ```

+  - By globally installing the Laravel installer via Composer:

+    ```bash
+    composer global require laravel/installer

+    laravel new example-app
+    ```

+  - After the project has been created, start Laravel's local development server using the Laravel's Artisan CLI `serve` command:

+    ```bash
+    cd example-app

+    php artisan serve
+    ```

+    - Note:

+      - To expose the host

+        ```bash
+        php artisan serve --host=0.0.0.0
+        ```

 ## 03. The Laravel Installer Tool